mahozad/cutcon/vlc-how-to.md

    - mkdir <mount-folder-name>
    - sudo mount -t squashfs -o ro /path/to/my.snap /path/to/<mount-folder-name>

-6. Extract the directory to another folder (also, because it is read-only): sudo cp -r vlc-mount/ vlc-mount-copy/
+6. Extract the directory to another folder (also needed because it is read-only): sudo cp -r vlc-mount/ vlc-mount-copy/

 7. Unmount and remove the original mounted folder: